 It’s also portable.
 This is one of the tiniest streaming dongles on the market.
 You can fit it in your pocket easily.
 I used to travel for work a lot, and in retrospect, the Roku Express would have been the perfect device for me to stream stuff at the end of the day using TVs in hotels and Airbnbs.

-This is not for the hardcore streamer though.
-If you want 4K image and lots of memory, this just ain’t it.
+This is not for the hardcore streamer, though.
+If you want a 4K image and lots of memory, this isn’t it.
 The Roku Express supports 1080p streaming.
 That’s it.
 And don’t even think about gaming.
 It’s also controlled by a handy remote, but the included controller only lets you navigate the Roku itself.
 You’ll still need a TV remote too.
 You also won’t get voice controls, but if that’s important to you, this thing is easy to pair with an Amazon Echo.

 What makes it stand out